 Fast forward to 2013.

 Jay's work is back in the public eye, as he recently presented at a hacker's conference and interacted with the media to help spread his story.
 This time, he's concerned about how the Animas Ping is designed to keep track of active insulin on board (IOB).
 Specifically, a battery change resets the number to zero, so the unit stops keeping track of active insulin.

 The big difference this time around is that Jay is now working with the FDA to get Animas to respond to this issue and, he hopes, do something about it.
 This is part of a bigger push the FDA is making to encourage consumers to go through official agency channels to bring these product concerns to light, and "pressure" manufacturers to pay attention and respond.

 Wow... the government agency teaming up with consumer advocates to force industry's hand?
 That's a sign of a new "patient empowerment era" if we ever heard of one!

 After his 2011 presentation and all the media attention, Congress took notice and pushed the Government Accountability Office (GAO) to review cybersecurity for medical devices.
 They issued a report last year, and that all led to legislation weaving these issues into law.
 The GAO and Department of Homeland Security pressured the FDA to adopt standards, especially with the growing popularity of cloud-based data sharing in devices.
-In June, the FDA issued draft guidance that would require device companies to include cybersecurity information along with clinical data when seeking approval.
+In June 2013, the FDA issued

 Jay says regulators have reached out to security experts like him to investigate these potential device security issues within medical devices.
 The FDA doesn't have the people internally to analyze these concerns effectively, and so that's where Jay and other hackers come into the picture.